G-ELECTRA/3D-Printer-Log-Form/README.md

 ### **[► View Live Demo](https://g-electra.github.io/3D-Printer-Log-Form/)**

 ---

-*(It is highly recommended to replace this with a screenshot of your own finished form)*

 ## Core Features

 -   **Serverless Architecture:** No need for a dedicated server or hosting plan.
 Runs entirely on GitHub Pages and Google's infrastructure.